ventus-ag/docs/_docs/contribute.md

 {: .no_toc }

-{% include alert.html type="info" title="This article is designed to enable people" content=to contribute to Ventus Cloud documentation." %}
+{% include alert.html type="info" title="This article is designed to enable people" content="to contribute to Ventus Cloud documentation." %}

 ## Table of contents
 {: .no_toc .text-delta }